loki4j/loki-logback-appender/docs/docus/docs/migration.md

 E.g. for Protobuf v3.21.x it should be `_pb3.21.0`.

 In previous versions of Loki4j you were required to add `protobuf-java` and `snappy-java` as dependencies to you project.
-In 1.4.0 it's no longer required as the proper versions of this libs come as transitive dependencies of `loki-protobuf`.
+In 1.4.0 it's no longer required as the proper versions of these libs come as transitive dependencies of `loki-protobuf`.

 #### Retry functionality added